Building a 24/7 Competitive Intelligence Agent That Actually Works

 Next dossier: Friday, March 28 at 7:00 AM ET

 The agent doesn’t just wake up at 7 AM and scramble to gather data.
 It runs a continuous background pipeline that collects, processes, and stages intelligence throughout the day and night.
-The dossier is just the formatted output of what’s already been processed.
+The dossier is just the formatted output of what’s already been processed during the previous 24 hours.
+Here’s the scheduling config we ship:

 # agent-config/ci-schedule.yaml